 There are a few sightseeing places from Lepchajagat.
 Jorpokhri is a beautiful lake only 5 km from Lepchajagat.
 Mirik is also about 30 km from there.

 Lepchajagat can be an ideal weekend retreat for all those who want to spend a couple of days in the lap of nature away from the anxiety of daily life.
 So next week you could also be at Lepchahagat.

 All that you want to know about Lepchajagat

 Lepchajagat is at an altitude of 2123 metres above sea level.

 Lepchajagat is almost 18 Km from Darjeeling.
 It can be reached from Siliguri by hiring a car.
 It would take around Rs.2000.00 to Lepchajagat from Siliguri.
 Alternatively, you can get a shared jeep from Siliguri to Ghoom.
 From Ghoom, you can take a share jeep or hire a full car.
 A full car will take about Rs.500/- depending on your bargaining capacity.
 Getting a shared jeep to Lepchajagat from Ghoom is a bit difficult.

 You can also take a full car from Darjeeling which would cost you about Rs.600/- to Rs.700/- again depending on your bargaining capacity.

 You can stay at the Forest Bungalow of West Bengal Forest Department.
 The bungalow has to be booked prior to your visit.
-You can book online here.
+You can book online also.
 And if you are booking it online, please carry the money receipt.
 The caretaker insists on having the printed copy of the receipt.

 You can also stay at the homestays.
-These homestays provide the basic accommodation and food and the people are quite friendly.
+These homestays provide basic accommodation and food and the people are quite friendly.

 Roam around the roads of Lepchajagat.
 It is quite refreshing.
 You can visit the colourful market of Sukhipokhri.
 Jorpokhri and Mirik can also be visited by hiring a car.